-6.6.5 Scrutinise section 75A applications carefully before granting section 75A procedure which is done on paper.
+6.6.5 Scrutinise section 75A applications carefully before granting

-The statistics suggest some success in restricting the number of continuations, but as often is the case with statistics they are only as useful as the data input.
-These figures do not include the hearings which have not called in court because they have been continued administratively by
+Pre-pandemic statistics suggested some success in restricting the number of continuations, but as often is the case with statistics they are only as useful as the data input.
+These figures do not include the hearings which have not called in court because they have been continued administratively by section 75A procedure which is done on paper.